commandlineparser/commandline/README.md

 News:
 ---
+  - Removed dependency from CommandLineOptionsBase; use ParserStateAttributed and IParserState.
   - Short name of ordinary options is now defined as character.
   - Introduced support for verb commands (e.g. app verb1 --ordinary-option).
   - Internal refactoring and code reorganization for better maintainability.